edgedb/edgedb/docs/datamodel/index.rst

 ---

 Your schema is defined inside |.gel| files.
-It's common to define your entire schema in a single file called ``default.esdl``, but you can split it across multiple files if you wish.
+It's common to define your entire schema in a single file called :dotgel:`default`, but you can split it across multiple files if you wish.

 By convention, your schema files should live in a directory called ``dbschema``